eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Experience in all aspects of data systems(both Big data and traditional) including data schema design, ETL, aggregation strategy, and performance optimization.
 	- Capable of working closely with business and product teams to ensure data solutions are aligned with business initiatives and are of high quality.
 + Experience in working with large data sets and distributed computing tools (Hive, Redshift) is a plus
++ skill set:
+	- Our data infrastructure team is responsible for all things data — our data warehouse, Hadoop, Redshift, Spark, Kafka, Airflow and so on.
+	- Deep experience with MySQL, NoSQL data stores like HBase or similar.
+	- Strong understanding of Unix/Linux variants, web network protocols, persistence solutions

+###	Management of Information Systems

++ Interact with MySQL data stores and NSQ messaging queues.